AduR/PSTE-shazam/README.md

 === Short presentation of the code ===

-- Make_hash : Prog to load a .wav (mp3 not suported yet), perform a Fourier Transform and save the highest frequencies to a file.
+=> Make_hash : Prog to load a .wav (mp3 not suported yet), perform a Fourier Transform and save the highest frequencies to a file.
+- main.c : no comment
+- other.c : to be removed
+- ft_utils.c : error checking for functions like malloc
+- ft_init.c : load the music, malloc the fft struct and perform the fft + free functions
+- ft_getHash.c : retrieve the highest intensities for each time

-- Match : Prog to compare hash files mades with the above prog, and output a sumary of the number of matchs found for each file
+=> Match : Prog to compare hash files mades with the above prog, and output a sumary of the number of matchs found for each file
+  - old_main.c : to be revoded
+  - main.c : to be split in multiple files